cr88192/bgbtech_engine/README.md

 Changed: CC BY-NC
 * Excptions for BSCC and other subsystems marked as MIT, which are MIT licensed.

+Or, Alternatively: BGB3
+* All this isn't really "set in stone" as of yet.

 Things granted:
 * People are free to modify and compile the code for personal use.
-* People are free to redistribute the code, or mods for the code.
+* People are free to redistribute the code, or mods for the code, in source or binary form.
 * It can be used for non-commercial purposes.
 * If you are making money off it, I ask 1% (of net profit) if this value would exceed $25.
 * Can be used under MIT terms if you pay me the 1%.